meatripoli/AlgorithmsChallenge/README.md

 # AlgorithmsChallenge
-Messing around with React and learning Algorithms in the process Algorithms I'm planning on implementing
+Messing around with React and learning Algorithms in the process.
+Algorithms I'm planning on implementing
 + Binary Search
 + Bubble Sort